First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Discussion

 We use MAPPINGS III \citep{alle08} models to determine the source of ionization of \feii.
 These models are particularly relevant for fast shocks, where the ionizing radiation arises from the cooling of hot gas heated by shocks.
 This process generates a substantial field of extreme ultraviolet and soft X-ray photons, accounting for ionization from both quasar outflow-driven shocks and supernovae-driven shocks.
 The models include the following parameters: shock velocity (ranging from 100 to 1000 km s$^{-1}$ in increments of 25 km s$^{-1}$), preshock density (ranging from 10$^{-2}$ to 10$^{3}$ cm$^{-3}$ in logarithmic steps of 10), and preshock transverse magnetic field strength (ranging from 10$^{-4}$ to 10$^{3}$ $\mu G$).

 The \feii\ 1.2570 \micron/Pa$\beta$ line ratio is a well-established diagnostic for shocked emission.
 This ratio typically falls below 0.6 in starbursts, but rises above 2.0 in regions where shocks driven by supernovae are the primary mechanism \citep{rodri2004}.
 In active galaxies, the ratio generally ranges between 0.6 and 2.0, with values near 0.6 indicating photoionization (either from the active galactic nuclei or ongoing star formation) as the prevailing process, while values approaching or exceeding 2.0 suggest a greater contribution from shock excitation, particularly supernovae-driven \citep{mour00, rodri2004, riff08, strochi2009}.

-However, due to the low signal-to-noise of \feii\ 1.2570 \micron, we instead use the \feii\ 1.6440 \micron/Pa$\beta$ line ratio.
+Due to the low signal-to-noise ratio of the \feii\ 1.2570 \micron\ line in our data, we instead use the \feii\ 1.6440 \micron/Pa$\beta$ line ratio as a proxy.
+A complicating factor is that Pa$\beta$ contains a strong broad component near the nucleus, which can contaminate the extended emission and bias line ratio measurements in adjacent regions.
+Moreover, due to poor signal-to-noise, a robust decomposition of the Pa$\beta$ line into narrow and broad components is not feasible across the full field of view.
+We therefore adopt two complementary approaches: (1) using the non-PSF-subtracted Pa$\beta$ map, and (2) subtracting a modeled PSF of the broad Pa$\beta$ emission before measuring ratios.
+While method (1) may underestimate the true \feii/Pa$\beta$ ratio due to contamination by the broad-line component, method (2) may slightly overcorrect by removing some extended narrow-line flux.

-Figure \ref{fig:shockmodels} presents the mean integrated, extinction-corrected \feii 1.6440 \micron/Pa$\beta$ line ratios for apertures A, B, and C. We compare these values to the shock models, which are insensitive to changes in electron density.
-Therefore, we fix the electron density at 1000 cm$^{-3}$ and assume solar metallicity for our radiative shock and precursor models.
-We allow the magnetic field strength to vary from 1, 5, and 10 $\mu$G cm$^{3/2}$.
+We treat these two methods as representing lower and upper bounds on the intrinsic \feii/Pa$\beta$ ratio in each region.
+Figure \ref{fig:shockmodels} displays the extinction-corrected, mean integrated \feii\ 1.6440 \micron/Pa$\beta$ line ratios for apertures A, B, and C, with shaded bands representing the range spanned by the two measurement methods (non-PSF-subtracted and PSF-subtracted Pa$\beta$), which we interpret as lower and upper bounds, respectively.
+We compare these values to the shock models, which, while useful for illustrative purposes, assume a simplified one-zone geometry and therefore may not capture the full complexity of ionization structures in this system.
+Since the models are largely insensitive to variations in electron density, we fix the electron density at 1000 cm$^{-3}$.
+We also assume solar metallicity for both the radiative shock and precursor components and allow the magnetic field strength to vary from 1, 5, and 10 $\mu$G cm$^{3/2}$.
 Additionally, we highlight line ratio ranges expected for pure supernova shock excitation and purely photoionized regions, converted to \feii\ 1.6440 \micron/Pa$\beta$ ratios using an intrinsic line flux ratio of $(I_{1.25}/I_{1.64})_{0} = 1.36$ \citep{card89}.